 I’ve invited my friend Gary, a fellow Canadian blogger and investment advisor, to explain mutual fund fees, penalties, and how advisors are paid.

-Question: Can you explain MER Fees and Penalties regarding investments?
+Question: Can you explain Mutual Fund Fees and Penalties regarding investments?

 - The fee paid to the fund managers for managing and investing your money

 - Legal and audit fees of the fund

 - Advisor sales compensation and trailer fees (ongoing service fees)